MalshaL/student_marks/readme.md

 ## Student Marks System

-This application was developed for the purpose of storing and managing student marks in a university.
-It was implemented using Java, with a command line-based interface which users could use to interact with the system.
-All the records related to the application were designed to be stored and retrieved from csv files.
+This application stores and manages student marks in a university.
+It's implemented using Java, with a command line-based interface for users to interact with the system.
+All the records related to the application are stored and retrieved from csv files.

 ## Run the project